Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: A general definition of multiple testing methods

 Furthermore, we note that simultaneous control is equivalent to \textit{post hoc} control, which allows the user to choose any rejection set $R \in \boldsymbol{\mathcal{R}}$ in an arbitrarily data-dependent way.
-We provide a deeper discussion on the use of procedures with post hoc control in Section~\ref{sec: post hoc sets}. \begin{lemma} We have for all $\mathrm{P}\in M$,
+We provide a deeper discussion on the use of procedures with post hoc control in Section~\ref{sec: post hoc sets}.
+For the following lemma, suppose that $\boldsymbol{\mathcal R}=\mathcal R(\mathbf{X})$, where $\mathcal R:S\to 2^{2^{[m]}}$ is $\mathcal A$-measurable and $\mathbf{X}$ includes any auxiliary randomization used by the procedure.\begin{lemma} We have for all $\mathrm{P}\in M$,

-where the supremum on the right side is taken over all measurable functions $\mathrm{R}$. \end{lemma} \begin{proof} Follows immediately from the fact that the function $\mathrm{R}^*:S\rightarrow \mathcal{R}(x)$ with is measurable. \end{proof}